Home » Lunch/Dinner » Chicken Alfredo Bake With Broccoli

 This post may contain affiliate links.
 See my disclosure policy for details.

-On busy weeknights, you don’t want to be fussing around the kitchen when everyone’s starving.
-That’s why this broccoli dish is perfect.
 It’s full of creamy Alfredo sauce, tender chunks of boneless skinless chicken breast, and lots of fresh green broccoli.
 It makes a delicious weeknight dinner that’s a complete meal and a total crowd-pleaser.

-This was inspired by my homemade Alfredo sauce on this site, and pairs well with a Caesar salad and warm garlic bread or my simple garlic crostini
+This was inspired by my homemade Alfredo sauce on this site, and pairs well with a Caesar salad and warm homemade garlic bread or my simple garlic crostini

 • Easy Recipe.
 This recipe uses simple ingredients and doesn’t need to be completely from scratch.